thelfer/mfem-mgis/docs/paper/joss/paper.md

 the resulting performances.

 <!--
-Strongly coupled thermo-mechanical behaviors and Cosserat media can be introduced by plugins and will be integrated in future versions of `MFEM/MGIS`.
+Strongly coupled thermo-mechanical behaviours and Cosserat media can be introduced by plugins and will be integrated in future versions of `MFEM/MGIS`.
 -->